NeVerTools/MOCO/docs/source/tutorials.rst

     :width: 600
     :alt: An image of the BT place action plugin.

-As a last step we are having a closer look at the environment model in `world.scxml <https://github.com/nevertools/moco/blob/main/examples/tutorial_fetch_and_carry/world.scxml>`_.
+As a last step, we take a closer look at the environment model in `world.scxml <https://github.com/nevertools/moco/blob/main/examples/tutorial_fetch_and_carry/world.scxml>`_.

 * First, it is indicated that the model makes use of the interfaces from the `fetch_and_carry_msgs <https://github.com/nevertools/moco/tree/main/ros_support_interfaces/fetch_and_carry_msgs>`_ package, where custom ROS actions are defined.
 In line 21 the ROS topic publisher for the snack type is declared.